jonase/learndatalogtoday/resources/chapters/chapter-3.md

      [?m :movie/director ?p]
      [?m :movie/title ?title]]

 Here, the `?director` pattern variable is initially bound to both "James Cameron" and "Ridley Scott".
+Note that the ellipsis following `?director` is a literal, not elided code.

 ## Relations